 After being picked up from your accommodation you will head north through Mt Molloy where you will stop for morning tea and pay a visit to a bower of the Great Bowerbird.
 Continuing up the Cape Developmental Road we will stop for birding along the way but aim to end up in time to spend late afternoon searching for Golden-shouldered Parrots near Musgrave.

 Provided the parrots are safely under the belt we will spend the whole day birding Lakefield National Park .
 There are a number of lagoons with waterbirds and the grasslands hold a variety of finches including Star Finch.
 They also have the spectacular magnetic termite mounds.
 These are very different to the usual globular mounds of the surrounding bush.
 We will also be looking for the Red Goshawk today.
-In the early eveing Grass Owl and the Tiny Southern Boobook are sometimes seen and there are some exciting marsupials such as Spectacled Hare Wallaby and Northern Nail-tailed Wallaby in the local area.
+In the early eveing Grass Owl and the Tiny Southern Boobook are sometimes seen and there are some exciting marsupials such as Spectacled Hare Wallaby and Northern Nail-tailed Wallaby in the local area though these are very hard to see.

 Another full day exploring the area around Rinyirru.
-There is a great lagoon in front of Lotusbird Lodge which is well worth a look at as it is often full of waterbirds.
+There is a great lagoon in front of Lotusbird Lodge which is well worth a look at as it is usually full of waterbirds (and a big crocodile).
 Zitting Cisticola, Bar-breasted, Rufous Banded and Red-headed Honeyeaters, Tawny Frogmouth and Black-backed Butcherbirds will be amongst the birds we are looking for.

 Today we leave the Musgrave area and head south back through the park towards Cairns.
 We will bird at various places along the way and arrive back mid to late afternoon.